Sathyamangalam: Transport

 The town is situated at a distance of 65 km from district headquarters Erode, connected through State Highway 15 via Gobichettipalayam.
-The Coimbatore-Bangalore National Highway (NH 209) passes through this town.
+The Coimbatore-Bangalore National Highway (NH 948) passes through this town.
 It is well connected by buses from nearby towns and cities with frequent buses available to/from Coimbatore, Erode, Tiruppur, Gobichettipalayam and Mysore.
 The nearest railway station is at Tiruppur (57 km).
-The Erode-Chamrajnagar railway line scheme was proposed in 1915 via Gobichettipalayam, Sathyamangalam.
-The British conducted surveys in 1922, 1936 and 1942 and survey stones were also laid for the proposed railway line.
-But after Independence the scheme did not take off and was rejected later amid concerns about destruction of forests and wildlife.
-The nearest airport is Coimbatore International Airport, which is 65 km by road, which has regular flights to New Delhi, Kolkata, Mumbai, Ahmedabad, Bangalore, Kozhikode, Chennai, Hyderabad, Pune, Sharjah and Singapore.
+A proposal to construct a railway line connecting Mysore with Erode via Sathyamangalam was mooted during the British rule in 1915.
+Four official surveys were made in 1922, 1936, 1942 and as recently as 2008, but the plan failed to take off due to the concerns of railway line passing through the Sathyamangalam Wildlife Sanctuary.
+The nearest airport is Coimbatore International Airport, located 74 km from the town.
+The airport has regular flights from/to major domestic destinations and international destinations like Sharjah, Colombo and Singapore.